bmershon/d3-equidecompose/README.md

 #### Transformations

 In order to keep track of the translations and rotations undergone by each polygon throughout the equidecomposition pipeline, a history of transformations is maintained by each polygon.
 Cuts produce new polygons, the canonical rectangle requires rotations, and the escalator method introduces translations.
+A history of operations can be performed in reverse to place polygons positioned in a subject polygon *P* back into a source polygon *Q*, where *P* and *Q* are polygons of equal area.

 *Click images for interactive examples.*